 Baseball has also been a longtime passion for Richard.
 For many years, as a part owner of the Nashville Sounds (Milwaukee Brewers AAA club), he attended spring training and took bus trips with the team.
-He now serves as the team’s “official ambassador,” and attends games anytime he is in town during the season, and often does color commentary.
+He now serves as the team’s “official ambassador,” attends games when he is in town during the season, and often does color commentary.
 A long-time fan of the Vanderbilt Commodores, he also does color commentary for the school’s baseball team.

-He and his wife Donna have two daughters living at home, Lauren and Tori.
-He also has three older sons, Rich, Doug and Chris, as well as six grandchildren.
+He and his wife, Donna, have two daughters living at home, Lauren and Tori.
+He also has three older sons, Rich, Doug, and Chris, as well as five grandchildren.